billfitzgerald/infosec-primer/testing_scenarios.md

 </figure>
 </div>

 In the next screenshot, we see an example of a service that uses https after login, protecting the user information and authentication cookies included in the responses.
-Note how the url begins with https.
+Note how the URL begins with "https."

 <div align="center">
 <figure>
   <img alt="A properly secured application" src="images/image16.png" width="624.00" height="86.67" title="A properly secured application">
     <br>
-  <figcaption>Image Caption: An example of a properly secured application.</figcaption>
+  <figcaption>Image Caption: An example of a properly secured application</figcaption>
 </figure>
 </div>

 #### E2.3.2.4 Check Whether the Application Uses Strict-Transport-Security Headers (Web Applications)

-Strict-Transport-Security headers (also called HSTS for Hypertext Strict Transport Security) tell the browser to always use https when communicating with a web site or service.
+Strict-transport-security headers (also called HSTS for hypertext strict transport security) tell the browser to always use https when communicating with a website or service.
 This serves as a secondary protection against an accidental http transaction due to a coding or configuration error in the application.

-The examples below show correct use of Strict-Transport-Security headers as displayed in ZAP and Firebug.
+The examples below show correct use of strict-transport-security headers as displayed in ZAP and Firebug.

 In ZAP: